Inxton/documentation/apis/Inxton.Vortex.Connector/API/N_Vortex_Connector_Reflections.md

-# Vortex.Connector.Reflections Namespace
- _**\[This is preliminary documentation and is subject to change.\]**_

-Vortex.Connector.Reflections Contais set of methods and extension methods to be reflect upon vortex framework types.
+# Vortex.Connector.Reflections NamespaceVortex.Connector.Reflections Contais set of methods and extension methods to be reflect upon vortex framework types.